Mitoxe113/Mitoxe113/README.md

 - 👋 Hi, I’m @Mitoxe113
 - 👀 I’m interested in Learning to Code.
-- 🌱 I’m currently learning JavaScripts and C++
+- 🌱 I’m currently learning JavaScript and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 You can reach me on Discord!
 Mitoxe™#9243